Stoke-on-Trent: Economy

 Stoke City Football Club has been a major symbol of the city since the early 20th century, having spent most of its history in the highest two divisions of the English league, constantly attracting large crowds and signing or launching the careers of many high-profile players – most notably Stanley Matthews and Gordon Banks.
 The club was based at the Victoria Ground in Stoke-upon-Trent from 1878 until 1997, when it moved to the Britannia Stadium (now the Bet365 Stadium) at Trentham Lakes.
 This was one of the early stages of regeneration in the Trentham area of the city, which included the regeneration of Trentham Gardens several years later when retail and food outlets were added to the visitor attraction.
 Trentham Monkey Forest opened nearby in 2005.

 The Michelin tyre company has a complex in the city which houses its commercial head office, training centre and a truck tyre re-treading facility.
 Sainsbury's supermarket and The Co-operative Pharmacy have large warehouses in the city.
 Vodafone has a large call centre on Festival Park and the UK subsidiary of the lubricant manufacturer Fuchs Petrolub has its head office at its factory in Hanley.
 There is a steel foundry owned by Goodwin Steel Castings Ltd in Joiner's Square.
 Premier Foods make Mr Kipling slices and Cherry Bakewells in Trent Vale.
 The Co-operative Travel had its head office in Burslem, before it merged with Thomas Cook in 2010.
+Amazon also maintain a distribution centre on the former site of Hem Heath Colliery.

 Stoke-on-Trent City Council is the city's largest single employer.
 Another major employer is the Royal Stoke University Hospital, with over 7,000 staff.